anchore/webinar-demo/docs/02-visibility.md

 9. Identification of relevant image/pkg metadata
 10. Collect, safeguard, maintain, and share provenance data for all components of each software release

+> [!TIP]
+> For a visual walkthrough checkout the [visibility workshop materials](https://viperr.anchore.com/visibility/).

 ## Lab Exercises

-An application starts life as code, and eventually (in the cloud native world) transforms into distributable container.
+An application starts life as code, and eventually (in the cloud native world) transforms into a distributable container.
 The end-to-end process is commonly referred to as the SDLC (Software Delivery Lifecycle), and across the different stages Anchore Enterprise can track and manage the SBOM.
 Let's now unpack how you can create, track and manage those SBOMs within Anchore.

 ### SBOM Visibility of source code

 Let's change into the directory containing the code that our dev team have just produced.
-Do checkout what's in this amazing Go application...
+Do check out what's in this amazing Go application...
 ```bash
 cd ./examples/app
 ```